Outside Plant (OSP) Designer

 1. Log onto BICSI Profile OR

-2. Submit Recertification Form (PDF)
+2. Submit New Renewal Application (PDF)

 Recertification is an important part of any respected credentialing program and it is required to maintain a certification after passing the exam.
 Recertification helps to ensure the validity and credibility of the OSP credential.
 BICSI views learning as a life-long endeavor and places an emphasis upon continuing education as part of maintaining your OSP status.